john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 > Uses: Escaping the belay, passing a knot on rappel, self-rescue

 The munter-mule is a favorite knot to escape a belay.
-That is, if you are belaying and the climber is stopped for a long time or you need to do something, how do you let go of the rope?
+That is, if you are belaying and the climber is stopped for a long time or you need to do something, how do you let go of the rope without dropping your partner?
 Tie a munter mule into the rope and then clip the biner into the loop.
 Bam.
 Now your hands are free to do whatever.

 The real benefit of the munter-mule is that it allows for a smooth transition back to belaying.
-Just undo the loop and you have your normal munter hitch for lowering weight.
+Just undo the loop and you have your normal munter hitch.

 As an added bonus, you can use the munter-mule to pass a knot on rappel.
-For instance, if your rope has a core break, you pretect that with a butterfly knot, but the knot doesn't have to stop you rappelling if you use the munter-mule.
+For instance, if your rope has a core break, you pretect that with a butterfly knot, but the knot won't have to stop you rappelling if you use the munter-mule.

 <a href="https://youtu.be/IslYcjJ-htI?t=7" target="_blank">
 <img src="/assets/images/knots/munter_mule_638px.png"